compilerla/civic-tech-events/README.md

 # civic-tech-events
 Ongoing list of civic tech or gov tech events.
-Inlcudes previous and past events, personal focus on data and data standards.
+Includes previous and past events, personal focus on data and data standards.
 Please submit a pull request!
 Hope to turn this into a small app that allows for subsciption to updates and submission deadlines for conferences.

 ##2017